Insect-inspired Visual Point-goal Navigation: Results

-The steering bias manifested a greater effect (Fig. \ref{fig:gibson-bias}).
-The performance of the ablated model was largely dependent on the bias.
-The model could not reach the goal for \(b_\omega \leq -0.3\), as the rightwards bias drove the robot too south onto the west-facing wall (from \((-5, 0)\) to \((-5, 1)\)), preventing the robot from entering the west-to-east corridor.
-On the other hand, the maximal performance was reached at \(b_\omega = 0.3\), when paths were biased leftwards from the beeline into a shape coincidentally similar to the last path of the full model in Fig. \ref{fig:mbcx-steerbias}.
+The steering bias manifested a greater effect (Fig. \ref{fig:gibson-noise-bias}ABEF).
+The performance of A2 was largely dependent on the bias.
+A2 could not reach the goal completely when \(b_\omega \leq -0.3\) and more than half the times when \(b_\omega = 0.5\), as the rightwards bias drove the robot too south or north onto the west-facing wall (from \((-5, 0)\) to \((-5, 1)\) or north to \((-5, 2)\)), preventing the robot from entering the west-to-east corridor.
+A2's maximal performance was reached at \(b_\omega = 0.3\), when paths were biased leftwards from the beeline into a shape coincidentally similar to the last, optimised path of the full model in Fig. \ref{fig:mbcx-steerbias}.

 In contrast, the full model was less affected by the bias.
-It could quickly learn to avoid obstacles and optimise paths, achieving on average an SPL of about \(0.8\) with less than \(5\) collisions.
-Although the full model could not overcome the largest rightwards bias (\(b_\omega = -0.5\)), failing to reach the goal due to the same obstacle (the west-facing wall) as the ablated model, (only) the full model could adapt to \(b_\omega = -0.3\), avoiding the wall and reaching the goal.
+Although it could not overcome the largest rightwards bias (\(b_\omega = -0.5\)), failing to reach the goal due to the same obstacle as A2, it succeeded consistently in all other cases (Fig. \ref{fig:gibson-noise-bias}E).
+In particular, only the full model could adapt to \(b_\omega = -0.3\), when A2 failed completely.

-The robustness against steering noise can be explained by the same observation from our previous work \cite{yihe2025insect} (on route following) with the same robot in \igibson that most noise effects were smoothed out by the realistic, low-pass filtering motors during locomotion, while the control commands were generated by the model at relatively high frequency.
-Moreover, it is easier to mitigate steering bias in goal directed navigation, at least with our experiment setup, because the odometry data is accurate, preventing the model from catastrophic disorientation.
-As a result, even the odometry-collision agent could reach the goal with no learning and steering bias in some cases (Fig. \ref{fig:gibson-bias}).
+The robustness against steering noise can be explained by the same observation from our previous work on route following with the same robot in \igibson that most noise effects were smoothed out by the realistic, low-pass filtering motors, while the control commands were generated by the model at relatively high frequency \citep{yihe2025insect}.
+It was even easier to mitigate the steering bias in point-goal navigation, because the embodied model always knew the correct goal position.

+Examining the trial-by-trial performance reveals that the full model indeed yielded less collisions and higher SPL most of the times, while occasionally failing to reach the goal (\(\text{SPL}=0\) in Fig. S3 and S4).
+Nevertheless, by rejecting the consolidation of the STM and ITM associated with the failures, the model could recover success immediately from the subsequent trial, suggesting that the occasional failure was likely caused by randomness and that the selective memory consolidation mechanism was effective in sustaining performance in non-deterministic environments.